How to Build Docker Images with Dockerfile

 The most common scenario when creating Docker images is to pull an existing image from a registry (usually from Docker Hub) and specify the changes you want to make on the base image.
 The most commonly used base image when creating Docker images is Alpine because it is small and optimized to be run in RAM.

-The Docker Hub is cloud-based registry service which among other functionalities is used for keeping the Docker images either in a public or private repository.
+Docker Hub is a cloud-based registry service used for storing and distributing Docker images in public or private repositories.

 In this example, we will create a Docker image for the Redis server.
-We’ll use the latest ubuntu 18.04 as a base image.
+We will use Ubuntu 24.04 as a base image.

 First, create a directory that will contain the Dockerfile and all the necessary files: